 English Vinglish

 I absolutely loved this film.
 It still makes me smile thinking about what a charming and perfectly balanced movie it was.
 It was so endearing to see Sri Devi make such a thoughtful come back, to see her play such a vulnerable and yet adventurous character to such perfection, which reminded one of her amazing acting abilities all over again, not to mention how drop dead gorgeous she still is.
 Sri Devi plays a housewife who is constantly aware of her poor English speaking skills by her children and husband through their unconscious snide remarks.
-When she finds herself in the US for the first time to help her older sister wither niece's wedding, she decides to secretly take English classes.
+When she finds herself in the US for the first time to help her older sister with her niece's wedding, she decides to secretly take English classes.
 We see her blossom and gain confidence.
 The class and her class fellows are pretty hilarious themselves.
 And, as I am sure as it was with everyone else, it was also charming to see the French fellow fall in love with Sri Devi's character.
 The very electric romance was handled in a subtle manner and it was a cute side show.
 Too bad they did not get together but it would have steered the film in a completely different direction.

 I just loved the balance between humour and the very real struggle of Sri Devi's character to try to gain the respect of her husband and children who constantly make her feel small and inadequate.